tests-always-included/mo/README.md

 Check out the code and hack away.
 Please add tests to show off bugs before fixing them.
 New functionality should also be covered by a test.

 To run against the official specs, you need to make sure you have the "spec" submodule.
 If you see a `spec/` folder with stuff in it, you're already set.
 Otherwise run `git submodule update --init`.
 After that you need to install node.js and run `npm install async` (no, I didn't make a package.json to just list one dependency).
 Finally, `./run-spec.js spec/specs/*.json` will run against the official tests - there's over 100 of them.

+### Failed Specs

+It is acceptable for some of the official spec tests to fail.
+Anything dealing with multiple levels of objects (eg. `{{a.b.c}}`) and changing the delimiters (`{{= | | =}}` will fail.
+Other than that, this bash implementation of the mustache spec should pass tests.

+### Future Enhancements

+There's a few places in the code marked with `TODO` to signify areas that could use improvement.
+Care to help?
+Keep in mind that this uses bash exclusively, so it might not look the prettiest.

 License